Nongtajkrub/Feather-Tui/README.md

 ⚠️ **This is my first-ever Rust project** ⚠️

 Feather-Tui is a simple terminal UI library designed to provide building blocks for terminal-based user interfaces.
-It started life as a small C library in my school management system project, aiming to offer an easy-to-use UI framework for terminal applications.
+It started life as a small C library aiming to offer an easy-to-use UI framework for terminal applications.
 Now, I’m rewriting it in Rust to learn the language and (hopefully) improve both performance and maintainability.

 ---